papalozarou/loznotes/README.md

 There shouldn't be too many, apart from:

 * Adding [data-notation] to img elements will not work.
+* Adding [data-notation] to child elements within a table, such as tr, th and td also causes problems.
+Adding to the table element itself works okay.
 * On a Nexus 7, running Android 4.x.x Chrome browser, the pane has slight CSS issues.

 Any more let me know.